chezyio/SC3010/README.md

     -   Use of executable heap for JIT compilation conflicts non-executable memory protection
         -   Just-in-time compilation compile heavily-used parts of the program while interpreting the rest
         -   Exploit runtime profiling to perform targeted optimizations thtn compilers targeting native code directly
+        - If non-executable memory protection is enabled, then cannot use JIT If JIT is used, then program is vulnerable to buffer overflow attacks

 ## Operating System Security 1